-1 year 3 years 5 years 10 years You would pay the following expenses on a \$1,000 common stock investment, assuming a 5% annual return from realized capital gains \$88 \$ 253 \$ 407 \$ 742
+1 year 3 years 5 years 10 years You would pay the following expenses on a \$1,000 common stock investment, assuming a 5% annual return from realized capital gains \$ 88 \$ 253 \$ 407 \$ 742

 The foregoing table is to assist you in understanding the various costs and expenses that an investor in our common stock will bear directly or indirectly.
 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
 Because the income portion of the Incentive Fee under the Investment Advisory Agreement is unlikely to be significant assuming a 5% annual return, the example assumes that the 5% annual return will be generated entirely through the realization of capital gains on our assets and, as a result, will trigger the payment of the capital gains portion of the Incentive Fee under the Investment Advisory Agreement.
+The income portion of the Incentive Fee under the Investment Advisory Agreement.
+The income portion of the Incentive Fee under the Investment Advisory Agreement.
 The income portion of the Incentive Fee under the Investment Advisory Agreement, which, assuming a 5% annual return, would either not be payable or have an immaterial impact on the expense amounts shown above, is not included in the example.
 If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an Incentive Fee of a material amount, our expenses, and returns to our investors, would be higher.
 In addition, while the example assumes reinvestment of all dividends and distributions at net asset value, under certain circumstances, reinvestment of dividends and other distributions under our dividend reinvestment plan may occur at a price per share that differs from net asset value.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.